hydrotian/notebook/_posts/2025-06-27-using-cli-on-hpc.md

 Then add an alias to `.bashrc` file: `alias claude='$HOME/bin/claude-exec'`.

 - The authentication process is the same and since this time Claude Code was installed by `npm` (not `npx` for Gemini CLI), you don't need to install it again.

+- There's a good [tool bar](https://github.com/leeguooooo/claude-code-usage-bar) to help you lively tracking how much you spent on Claude Code.
+I used [tmux](https://github.com/tmux/tmux/wiki) to show it at the bottom of my terminal.